trond-arve-wasskog/writings-1/autonome-team/autonomous-teams.md

 Having a short lead time alone isn't enough if your backlog is half garbage.
 Who among us haven't experienced product owners, architects or steering committees meddling in affairs of which they know little?

-People inside the team are exposed to most of the feedbackloops related to the development of the product or service.
+People inside the team are exposed to most of the feedback loops related to the development of the product or service.
 Seems natural doesn't it?
 Those who work with something on a daily basis know more about it than those who doesn't and are more fit in making the right decisions because of their knowledge than people outside the team who doesn't see the whole picture.

 ![Bad feedbackloops](img/bad-feedbackloops.png)